BarbzCodez/BarbzCodez/README.md

 - **GitHub Account**: This is where your resume is going to be hosted.
   - If you need an account go to [GitHub SignUp](https://github.com/signup).
   - If you are new to GitHub checkout the [GitHub Resources](#github) for a quick start.
-- **Visual Studio Code**: This where you can edit your resume and use Git and GitHub seamlessly.
+- **Visual Studio Code**: This where you can edit your resume and use both Git and GitHub seamlessly.
   - You can download it [here](#visual-studio-code-vs-code).

 ---

 ## Instructions

-Now that you have all the prerequisites.
-Lets begin!
+Now that you have all the prerequisites, lets begin!

 ### Making a Repository (Repo)